 How to Replace a Car Starter

-Before replacement, make sure that the starter or solenoid is the problem.
+Before replacing a car starter, make sure that the starter or solenoid is indeed the problem.
 Have both checked if you have any doubts.
+(This troubleshooting guide might help.)
 Check your battery and battery/starter cables for any wear and corrosion.
 Clean up the corrosion and replace the battery or cables if needed.
 If your vehicle has a starter-mounted solenoid, it’s a good idea to replace the solenoid when you replace the starter.

 - Sockets and wrenches